Velociraptor45/Xipona/readme.md

 ### Frontend Logging

 It is possible to collect client-side logs (e.g. exceptions).
 The docker compose files have an additional service LogCollector that must be uncommented (plus the two corresponding docker volumes).
-Additionally, you have to enable the LogCollector in the frontend's appsettings (`CollectRemoteLogs` section; disabled by default) and set the LogCollector's address.
+Additionally, you have to enable the LogCollector in the frontend's config by setting `XIPONA_LOGS_ENABLED` (disabled by default) and `XIPONA_LOGS_HOST_URL` (the LogCollector's base address).

 ### Authentication & Authorization